BenBerol/CSProjects/README.md

 # Computer Science Projects

-This repository contains a collection of various projects that I have developed while learning computer science in highschool.
+This repository contains a collection of various projects that I have developed
 ## Projects

 Each directory in the repository represents a separate project.
 Here's a brief overview of each: